What is United Way?

 INCOME — Increasing financial stability and workforce readiness

 HEALTH — Improving people’s health and wellness

-SAFETY NET — Responding to immediate emergency needs and promoting volunteerism
+BASIC NEEDS — Responding to immediate emergency needs and promoting volunteerism

 A coordinated investment strategy that focuses on these underlying elements is the most effective way to reduce poverty and change conditions in our community.
 But we cannot reach our goals with dollars alone.
 We will promote and provide opportunities for community engagement, foster collaborations of businesses, non-profits and community leaders, and mobilize the full breadth of our community’s assets - people, knowledge, relationships, technology and money - to improve the lives of people in need.

 We are moving from simply funding the needs of agencies and programs to investing in strategies that improve peoples’ lives and thus our community.
 We will also invest in new partnerships to define and implement those strategies.
 This model creates the highest return on your investment, because it is based on data driven investment decisions, funding support of innovative and collaborative practices to address our community’s challenges, performance measurement and accountability.